We live in a fear society.

 On the plus side, my puppy was out and about meeting new people and seeing new places.
 He was exposed to many things, built a stronger immune system, built stronger muscles and burned energy so was better behaved.

 These are all decisions I have to make for my own puppy.
-Your puppy is different.
+Your puppy is different, and you will make your own decisions.

 We do the best we can!